eugnsp/library/data_structures_and_algorithms/sorting.md

 :memo: **Notes**

-* Selection sort makes only `O(N)` writes in the average and the worst cases, and is useful when writes are significantly more expensive than reads, e.g. when elements have small keys and very large associated data or when elements are stored in flash memory.
+* Selection sort makes only `O(n)` writes in the average and the worst cases, and is useful when writes are significantly more expensive than reads, e.g. when elements have small keys and very large associated data or when elements are stored in flash memory.

 :link: **Webpages**